Hanseatic Spirit current position

 Cruise ship cabins were prefabricated by the shipbuilder's sister company VARD Accommodation.
 Staterooms were designed by the Finnish company NIT Design, which also supplied all the materials.
 Besides the ship's cabins and their balconies, NIT Design also made the Spa, the a la carte restaurant, all staircases and outdoor deck areas.
-Ship's keel consists of 2 steel blocks, each with length 9 m, width 11 m, height 1,5 m and weight 33 tons.
+The ship's keel consists of 2 steel blocks, each with length 9 m, width 11 m, height 1,5 m and weight 33 tons.

 In November 2017, Hapag-Lloyd Cruises announced that hull design changes resulted in projected over 10% annual fuel savings for the new expedition vessels.
-After an initial assessment, the hull's efficiency was optimized using DNV GL developed form optimization process that included 10,000 hull design analysis to confirm the hull model optimization results.
+After an initial assessment, the hull's efficiency was optimized using DNV GL developed form optimization process that included 10,000 hull design analyses to confirm the hull model optimization results.
 The main changes were done to the hull's stern - optimized for passenger comfort by minimizing the impact of slamming.

 On July 3, 2018, VARD signed the shipbuilding contract for Hanseatic Spirit.
 Hapag-Lloyd officially announced that the ship will be marketed as adults-only.
 TUI Group announced its plans for a 3rd vessel in the Expedition series in May 2018.

 In Romania is constructed only the hull (weight 6500 tons), while the rest of the ship is built at VARD's shipyard in Langsten Norway (near Alesund).
-The 4000 ml (6450 km) long towing of the hull from Romania to Norway takes around 5 weeks.
+The 4000 mi (6450 km) long towing of the hull from Romania to Norway takes around 5 weeks.

 Bookings for Hanseatic Spirit cruises were opened on July 23, 2019.